networknt/light-doc/content/en/architecture/security.md

 As described above, there are two tokens involved for service to service invocation and this pattern should cover most of the security requirement.
 However, there are certain cases that verify only the immediate caller is not enough.
 For example, the payment service needs to know that the request is initiated from the shopping cart and go through the order service.
 This cannot be done with the above two token pattern.
 In order to verify the call stack, the access/scope token must be chained so that the entire call stack can be verified by any token in the chain.

 OAuth 2.0 has a draft specification called [token exchange][] and it can be utilized to embed previous token client id in the current token client id.
 In this case, when service goes to OAuth server to get the token, it must pass the access token it has received to the OAuth server so that the client id can be chained together in the new token.
 When the target service receives the token, it can verify the call stack in the token against its configuration to decide if access can be granted.

 ## Client Credentials / Scope Token Cache

 As described above, for every API to API call, the caller must pass in a scope token in addition to the original token.
-Unlike the original token which is associated with a user, the scope token is only associated with a client (API / service) and it will only be expired after a period configured on OAuth server.
+Unlike the original token which is associated with a user, the scope token is only associated with a client (API / service) and it will only expire after a period configured on OAuth server.
 So it is not necessary to get the new scope token for every API to API call.
 The token is retrieved and cached in memory until it is about to be expired then a new token will be retrieved.

 The entire token renew process is managed by [Client][] module provided in the light-4j framework.
 This client module encapsulates a lot of features to help API to API calls.